TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Testing/Index.rst

 Prerequisites
 =============

-See the listed dependencies in the help output.
+See the listed options/commands in the help output.

 Options
 =======